 As longtime New Yorkers who love to eat out, we personally favor iconic spots with time-honored history, delicious food and welcoming staff.
 It was always our goal to have the kind of place where you can’t wait to eat—a spot where we ourselves would wait on line.
 We are so proud that diners visit us from around the world, and our mission now is to make sure it’s truly “worth the hype.”

 Chef & Co-Owner

-Co-owner of Clinton St. Baking Co. and Community Food & Juice, Neil Kleinberg raised himself in a crazy kitchen in Flatbush, Brooklyn, among 4 kids, 2 parents, 16 neighborhood cousins, and 6 aunts and uncles.
-At 10 years old, he became a one-boy culinary wonder who’d do anything to avoid his mother’s “famous” dish: chicken in a pot (the only dish in her repertoire).
+Lifelong New Yorker, Brooklyn born and bred, Neil Kleinberg raised himself in a crazy kitchen in Flatbush, among a boisterous clan of siblings and neighboring cousins, uncles and aunts.
+At 10 years old, he became a one-boy culinary wonder who’d do anything to avoid his mother’s “famous” dish: chicken in a pot.
 Neil opened his first restaurant, Simon’s in Lincoln Center, at just 22 and in 1997 re-opened the legendary seafood restaurant, Lundy’s, in his native Brooklyn.